kengraf/IT666-labs/README.md

   - __Tools:__ AWS cloud account, SSH.
   - __Tasks:__ Create IAM roles and AWS EC2 instances.
 Review SSH access.
 Review system manager access.

-### 23) HTB: Paper
+### 23) KOTH Example
   - __Summary:__ A step up in difficulty from TwoMillion.
 This box is a fun theme based on "The Office".
   - __Tools:__ Parrot OS.
   - __Tasks:__ Basic enumeration, searchsploit, LINPEAS.

-### 24) Windows Password Audit
+### 24) Password Audit
   - __Summary:__
-    - Perform a Windows password audit on a simulated business environment.
+    - Perform a Windows/Linux password audit on a simulated business environment.
   - __Tools:__
-    - [NICE portal](https://portal.nice-challenge.com/login) a registration link will be provider prior to class.
-    - Utilities needed are provided by a virtual Kali instance.
-  - __Tasks:__
-    - Locate, retrieve, and crack password hashes.
-    - Force password reset for only the users that failed the password audit.

-### 25) Password Audit Linux
-  - __Summary:__
-    - Perform a Linux application password audit on a simulated business environment.
-  - __Tools:__
-    - [NICE portal](https://portal.nice-challenge.com/login) a registration link will be provider prior to class.
+    - [NICE portal](https://portal.nice-challenge.com/login) a registration link will be provided prior to class.
     - Utilities needed are provided by a virtual Kali instance.
   - __Tasks:__
     - Locate, retrieve, and crack password hashes.
     - Force password reset for only the users that failed the password audit.